philtr/phillipridlen/_posts/notes/2014-12-06-jekyll-s3-cloudfront.md

 ---
 layout: post
+type: note

-title: "Jekyll, S3, and CloudFront"
+title: Jekyll, S3, and CloudFront
-description: "The latest version of this site is published using Jekyll, S3 and CloudFront"
+description: The latest version of this site is published using Jekyll, S3 and CloudFront

+category: Programming
+tags:
+  - ruby
+  - jekyll
+  - amazon web services
+  - hosting
+  - deployment
 ---

 GitHub pages is awesome.
 Like, _really_ awesome.
 But I wanted to try something new that would give